NAFTA encourage trade growth between California and Mexico

 Mexico is California’s largest international trading partner as bilateral trade reached $60.2 billion a year in 2013.
 California’s exports to Mexico reached $24 billion in 2013, representing 14.2% of the state’s total merchandise exports.
 Computers and transportation equipment account for 32% of all California sales to Mexico.
-According to the U.S. Department of Commerce, one quarter of all manufacturing jobs in California depend on exports to Mexico.
+According to the U.S. Department of Commerce, one-quarter of all manufacturing jobs in California depend on exports to Mexico.

 The impacts of increased Mexican trade under NAFTA are forcing certain sectors in California to evolve:

 - California farms have access to less manual labor as the Mexican middle class emerges.
 Less than 2% of the farm workforce is non-immigrants.
-This will force farmers to invest in more technology and improve their labor management practices overtime.
+This will force farmers to invest in more technology and improve their labor-management practices overtime.

 - California agricultural exports, particularly meat and dairy products, will continue to expand.

-- Seasonal fruits and vegetable imports from Mexico will continue to grow in excess of 10% YOY trade volumes as Californians seek the access to year-round fresh produce.
+- Seasonal fruits and vegetable imports from Mexico will continue to grow in excess of 10% YOY trade volumes as Californians seek access to year-round fresh produce.

-The increased economic integration between California and Mexico under the NAFTA treaty is a trend CVF Capital Partners expect to continue in the future.
+The increased economic integration between California and Mexico under the NAFTA treaty is a trend CVF Capital Partners expects to continue in the future.
 Strategic relationships with Nacional Financiera (México’s economic development bank), ProMéxico (a part of México’s Secretary of the Economy), Fondo de Fondos, and numerous Hispanic-managed businesses provide CVF the needed expertise to navigate the growing Hispanic marketplace in California and Mexico.